joerivanveen/each-domain-a-page/readme.md

 ### Example of setting up the plugin

-Suppose you have a WordPress website ‘my-website.com’ on ip address 12.34.56.789, and you want a landing page for www.customwordpressplugin.com.
+Suppose you have a WordPress website ‘my-website.com’ on ip address 12.34.56.789, and you want a landing page for www.wp-developer.eu.

-1. adjust the DNS A records of your domain www.customwordpressplugin.com to point to the same ip-address as your main domain, 12.34.56.789 in this example
+1. adjust the DNS A records of your domain www.wp-developer.eu to point to the same ip-address as your main domain, 12.34.56.789 in this example

 2. in your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar

-3. create a page or post with a slug `customwordpressplugin-com`
+3. create a page or post with a slug `wp-developer-eu`

 If your WordPress sits in the root of your main domain, you are done.
-Visit your www.customwordpressplugin.com domain to see it work.
+Visit your www.wp-developer.eu domain to see it work.

-@since 1.4: When you use child pages, e.g. a page with slug `child-page` is a child of `customwordpressplugin-com`, you can visit www.customwordpressplugin.com/child-page to see the child page.
+@since 1.4: When you use child pages, e.g. a page with slug `child-page` is a child of `wp-developer-eu`, you can visit www.wp-developer.eu/child-page to see the child page.

 ### WordPress is installed in a subfolder